Reinforcement learning-based adaptive time-integration for nonsmooth dynamics: Introduction

 \section{Introduction}

-Many problems in physical systems have evolution equations that can be nonsmooth and are not analytically solvable, consequently requiring numerical integration.
-Such nonsmooth phenomena exhibit abrupt state changes that challenge numerical integration methods, and they arise in many fields, including mechanics~\cite{brogliato1999nonsmooth,acary2008numerical}, electrical circuits~\cite{acary2008numerical,bernardo2008piecewise}, biology~\cite{bernardo2008piecewise}, and several areas~\cite{belykh2023beyond}.
-Furthermore, sliding-mode controllers, designed to reject diverse perturbations using set-valued functions~\cite{b:SMC_Fridman}, introduce additional nonsmooth behavior in closed-loop systems, even when the original dynamics are smooth.
-This interplay of inherent system nonsmoothness and controller-induced discontinuities underscores the need for robust and efficient time integration algorithms.
+Many problems in science, engineering, or finance exhibit sudden changes in their behavior, making it challenging for traditional methods to accurately predict and simulate their future states.
+These systems are described by evolution equations that lack regularity and are not analytic, rendering them inherently nonsmooth.
+The ubiquity of these types of systems is evident as they are observed across various disciplines such as mechanics~\cite{brogliato2016nonsmooth,acary2008numerical}, electrical circuits~\cite{acary2008numerical,bernardo2008piecewise}, biology~\cite{casey2006piecewise,bernardo2008piecewise} and control theory (e.g., sliding mode controllers/observers)~\cite{b:SMC_Fridman}, as well as in market models for finance~\cite{tramontana2010complicated} or energy~\cite{valencia2020non} to mention a few.

 Conventional time integration techniques, which resolve the time evolution of dynamical systems~\cite{hairer1993solving}, typically rely on constant time stepping.
-However, the accuracy and efficiency of such methods are highly dependent on the chosen time step.
-While constant time stepping is straightforward, it can prove computationally intensive, especially for stiff systems or systems with several spatiotemporal scales that are common in nonsmooth dynamics.
+However, the accuracy and efficiency of such methods depend heavily on the chosen time step.
+While constant time stepping is straightforward, it can prove computationally intensive, especially for stiff systems or systems with multiple spatiotemporal scales, which are common in nonsmooth dynamics.